How to Say Merry Christmas & A Happy New Year in Icelandic

 You can also opt for Gleðilega hátíð which means “Happy holidays” or the neutral Bestu kveðjur! which means “All the best!”

-To add a bit of spice to your conversations during the Christmas season, here are some fun Phrases to learn in Icelandic:
+To add a bit of spice to your conversations during the Christmas season, here are some fun winter-holiday related phrases to learn in Icelandic:

 Einn jólabjór, takk.” – One Christmas beer, thank you